mstocco/mariostoc.co/content/traininglog/20211017-ironman2022-45weeksout.md

 It was spitting rain on the ride to the pool this morning but I got a green light at _Douglas_ and _Finlayson_ and went 7:56 for the commute to the pool.

 I **felt good** in the water too.
 I shared the lane with another old guy with triathlon aspirations who was swimming at roughly the same pace as me.
 No lane congestion which was nice.

-Much easier pedal home and a very frustrating day at work.

 <!---->
 ## FRIDAY OCT 22